 Opportunities for Pre-Licensure Training

-Truman Group will be accepting applications in our training fellowship program with a start date of September 2024.
+Truman Group is excited to continue its commitment to fostering talent through our training fellowship program, with a start date slated for September 2025.
 More specific information for Master-Level and Doctoral-Level Candidates are listed below.
 All applications must be submitted by their appropriate deadline to be considered.
 We are primarily considering candidates seeking licensure as an LP, LCSW, LMFT and LMHC.

 Master Candidates

-• Decision Timeline: interview offers will be made on a rolling basis, final decision about acceptance by May 1, 2024
+• Decision Timeline: interview offers will be made on a rolling basis, final decision about acceptance by mid-May 2025

 Truman Group is a vibrant, rapidly growing practice that provides high quality remote psychotherapy and mental health consultation to expatriates living around the world.
 Since its inception more than 10 years ago, Truman Group has worked with individuals, couples, families and children in regions of the world that have limited access to local English-speaking mental health resources.
 Our patient population is diverse, educated and discerning.